deepsquare-io/grid/docs/deepsquare-grid/clusterfactory/50-compute-plane-configuration.md

           # Security
           chmod -R g-rwx,o-rwx .
+          umount -f /secret
       ```

    2. Add the persistence parameters.
-The persistence is used to host the kernel and inird:
+The persistence is used to host the kernel and initrd:

       ```yaml title="helm/grendel/values-production.yaml"
       # ...